graezykev/ts-eslint-standard-js/steps.md

 ...

 I have to admit that Standard JS is **opinionated**, and choosing it is a subjective thing.
-Some people even hate it, but we're all right.
+Some people even hate it—we're all right.

 In this post, I also use ESLint + Standard JS as my **code formatting** tools.
-Formatting JS/TS code by using ESLint is also subjective and opinionated, arguably most people would rather use [Prettier](https://prettier.io/) instead.
+Formatting JS/TS code by using ESLint is also subjective and opinionated, arguably most people would rather use [Prettier](https://prettier.io/) instead, which provides more configurable options.

-Prettier provides more configurable options, but like I said before, Standard JS's philosophy is "rules are rules", its rules are detailed, some arguable rules are strictly normalised and no compromises are allowed, customising Prettier's options will lead me back to endless arguments with my teammates.
+But like I said before, Standard JS's philosophy is "rules are rules", its rules are detailed, some arguable rules are strictly normalised and no compromises are allowed, customising Prettier's options will lead me back to endless arguments with my teammates.

-Sorry, I've gone too far, I'm not here to persuade you to use Standard JS.
-My intention is if you somehow agree with me, or you have other reasons to choose [JavaScript Standard Style](https://standardjs.com/) in your team, this post is for your information, to guide you through the configuration.
+Sorry, I've gone too far.
+I'm not here to persuade you to use Standard JS.
+My intention is to provide information and guidance on configuring [JavaScript Standard Style](https://standardjs.com/) for your team, should you agree with me or have other reasons to choose it.

 ### GitHub Repo